OlafDs/Dating-app/README.md

 **Database**

-If you don't have a account and you register and fill in your information, it will store in your database and it will look like this:
+If you don't have a account and you register and fill in your information, the data you filled in will store in your database in MongoDB and it will look like this:

 ![2bce9f224d3993fdb6ab04508048919d](https://user-images.githubusercontent.com/49676649/58952754-e3e73200-8794-11e9-933d-c4bfc60984b4.png)